 Datamining and Activity Prediction of Bioactive Compounds

-The bioactive compounds used in this research were derived from LCMS results of the herbal Sea Cucumber.
-Subsequently, (https://pubchem.ncbi.nlm.nih.gov/) was used to obtain SMILES for each bioactive compound found in the sample extract.
-The prediction (http://www.pharmaexpert.ru/passonline/predict.php), is used to determine its potential as an infertility treatment based on Pa Value (Probability to Be Active).
-The Pa value is taken in the data mining process because it represents the potential of a tested compound.
+The bioactive compounds used in this research were derived from LCMS results of sea cucumber, as a marine organism.
+Subsequently, the PubChem database was used to obtain SMILES for each bioactive compound identified in the sample extract.
+The WAY2DRUG PASS prediction toolwas employed to assess the potential of these compounds as infertility treatments, based on their Pa Value (Probability to Be Active).
+The Pa value is used in the data mining process as it represents the likelihood of a compound's activity.

 ADMET Analysis

-Sea cucumber compounds that have passed activity screening based on QSAR analysis were then analyzed for their pharmacokinetic characteristics.
-Drug-likeness was determined for each ligand based on Lipinski's rule of 5 (; ) which was analyzed using the ADMETLab 2.0 database.
-The input for both databases is the SMILES of each ligand.
+Sea cucumber compounds that passed activity screening based on QSAR analysis were subsequently analyzed for their pharmacokinetic characteristics.
+Drug-likeness was assessed for each ligand based on Lipinski's Rule of Five (Dong et al., 2018; Xiong et al., 2021), using the ADMETLab 2.0 database.
+The input for both databases consisted of the SMILES notation for each ligand.

 Protein Target and Gene-Disease Associations Prediction

-Protein targets were analyzed using SEA Search Server (https://sea16.docking.org/search) and Swiss Target Prediction Meanwhile, the list of proteins/genes associated with infertility was obtained from DisGeNET database (https://www.disgenet.org/search) and Open Target databases (https://www.opentargets.org/). () ()
+Protein targets were analyzed using the SEA Search Server and the Swiss Target Prediction tool.
+(Keiser et al., 2007) (Daina et al., 2017) The SEA Search Server identified protein-ligand interactions, while Swiss Target Prediction provided probabilistic associations of bioactive compounds with protein targets.
+Infertility-related proteins and genes were obtained from the DisGeNET database and supplemented with data from Open Targets.
+(Pinero et al., 2020; Ochoa et al., 2021) Data from these sources were cross-referenced to identify proteins linked directly to infertility.
+This integrative approach aimed to highlight potential protein targets for use in subsequent therapeutic studies.

 Graph Topological Network and Functional Annotation Analysis

-The compilation of target protein lists from both databases was then inputted into the multiple protein menu of the (https://string-db.org/) ().
-Additionally, extra settings included setting the organism type to Homo sapiens, setting the meaning of network edges to confidence, and setting the minimum required interaction score to 0.400 (medium confidence).
-After the network was updated based on these additional settings, the visualization results were downloaded in TSV (tab separated values) format from the table/export menu.
-The downloaded (.tsv) file was then imported into Cytoscape v.3.9.0 software for subsequent network analysis procedure in the tools menu.
-(DAVID) (https://david.ncifcrf.gov/) () is used to determine the function of genes that have been found in the clustering results.
+The compiled target protein lists from both databases were then input into the multiple protein menu of the STRING database.
+(Szklarczyk et al., 2023).
+Additional settings included selecting the organism type as Homo sapiens, setting the meaning of network edges and adjusting the minimum required interaction score to 0.400 (medium confidence).
+After updating the network based on these settings, the visualization results were downloaded in TSV (tab-separated values) format from the table/export menu.
+The downloaded file was then imported into Cytoscape v.3.9.0 software for subsequent network analysis through the tools menu.
+The Database for Annotation, Visualization, and Integrated Discovery (DAVID) was used to determine the function of genes identified in the clustering results.
+(Sherman et al., 2022)

 Docking Analysis

-The 3D structures of target proteins ESR1 (PDB ID: 3UUD) and AR (PDB ID: 2AM9) were obtained from the PDB database, while the 3D structures of active compounds and native ligand controls, namely Estradiol (CID: 5757) and Testosterone (CID: 6013), were obtained from the PubChem database (https://www.pubchem.ncbi.nlm.nih.gov).
-Subsequently, the proteins were prepared by removing water molecules and ligands using Discovery Studio 2021 software, while energy minimization was performed on the ligands using Pyrx v.1.1 software.
-Docking was performed using Autodock Vina integrated in Pyrx v.1.1.
-The docking was conducted using a targeted docking method with specific gridbox (Table 1).
-The gridbox size was adjusted according to the position of amino acid residues based on the control ligand from PDB and prediction results using (https://prankweb.cz/), ().
-The docking results were in the form of binding affinity and followed by RMSD calculations using (https://zhanggroup.org/DockRMSD/).
-Subsequently, the interactions between compounds and proteins from docking results were visualized using BioVia Discovery Studio 2021 software.
+The 3D structures of target proteins ESR1 (PDB ID: 3UUD) and AR (PDB ID: 2AM9) were obtained from the PDB database, while the 3D structures of the active compounds and native ligand controls, namely estradiol (CID: 5757) and testosterone (CID: 6013), were retrieved from the PubChem database .The proteins were then prepared by removing water molecules and ligands using Discovery Studio 2021 software, and energy minimization was performed on the ligands using PyRx v.1.1 software.
+Docking was carried out using AutoDock Vina integrated into PyRx v.1.1.
+The docking procedure employed a targeted docking method with a specific gridbox.
+The gridbox size was adjusted according to the position of amino acid residues based on the control ligand from the PDB and prediction results using PrankWeb (Jakubec et al., 2022).
+The docking results were presented in terms of binding affinity, followed by RMSD calculations using DockRMSD.(Bell & Zhang, 2019).
+Finally, the interactions between the compounds and proteins from the docking results were visualized using BioVia Discovery Studio 2021 software.